zed-industries/zed/docs/src/assistant/context-servers.md

 A Context Server is a server listening for JSON-RPC requests over stdin/stdout.
 The server must follow the Model Context Protocol (defined below) in order to declare its capabilities such that Zed can make use of them.

+### Implementing a Context Server

+Context Servers are JSON-RPC servers communicating over stdio.
+Context Servers must comply with the [Model Context Protocol (MCP)](./model_context_protocol).

+See [python-context-server](https://github.com/zed-industries/python-context-server) for a minimal working example.

+Currently, Zed's client only implements a subset of the protocol required to support custom prompt insertions and manipulations.
+This is likely to be expanded in the future.

 ### Should you write a Context Server?

-[Extensions](./extensions.md) are also capable of adding slash commands to the Assistant.
+[Extensions](../extensions.md) are also capable of [adding slash commands to the Assistant](../extensions/slash-commands.md).

 If your slash commands are already implemented in a language other than Rust, wrapping them in a Context Server implementation will likely be the fastest way to plug them into Zed.